AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 ---
 ## Common Delivery Problems - Symptoms and Causes
-Although almost anything could go wrong with your project, some things are more likely to go wrong than others.
+While anything can go wrong with your project, some issues are more probable than others.

-It is usually quite hard to work out what is actually going wrong with your project-all you have is symptoms.
-When things do go wrong, work out how that could have been spotted early, and ensure that these symptoms are monitored.
+Identifying what's truly wrong with your project can be challenging, as you may only have symptoms.

-Once you have observed the symptoms, you need to discover the root cause.
-Any given symptom can be a manifestation of a number of possible underlying causes.
-To do this, we use a technique called "root cause analysis":
+After noticing symptoms, find the root cause.
+Symptoms can have multiple underlying causes.
+We use "root cause analysis" for this:
-- When confronted with a set of symptoms, simply behave like a small child and repeatedly ask the team, "Why?"
+- When faced with symptoms, act like a child and keep asking the team, "Why?"
-- It is recommended that you ask "Why?" at least five times.
+- It's advised to ask "Why?" at least five times.

 ------
 ### Infrequent or Buggy Deployments
 It takes a long time to deploy the build, and the deployment process is brittle.

-Symptomps:
-- It takes a long time for bugs to be closed by testers.
-Note that this symptom may not be exclusively caused by infrequent deployments, but it is one possible root cause.
-- It takes a long time for stories to be tested or signed off by the customer.
+Symptoms:
+- Slow bug resolution by testers, possibly due to infrequent deployments.
+- Delayed testing and customer sign-off for stories.
-- Testers are finding bugs that developers fixed a long time ago.
+- Testers finding old already fixed bugs.
-- Nobody trusts the UAT, performance, or CI environments, and people are skeptical as to when a release will be available.
+- Lack of trust in UAT, performance, and CI environments, leading to skepticism about release dates.
-- Showcases rarely happen.
-- The application can rarely be demonstrated to be working.
+- Infrequent showcases.
+- Rare [truely] working application.
-- The team's velocity (rate of progress) is slower than expected.
+- Slower team progress than expected.

 Common causes:
-- The deployment process is not automated.
+- Manual deployment process.
-- There is not enough hardware available.
+- Insufficient hardware resources.
-- The hardware and operating system's configuration are not managed correctly.
+- Mismanaged hardware and OS configurations.
-- The deployment process depends on systems outside the team's control.
+- External (outside of team's control) dependencies in deployment.
-- Not enough people understand the build and deployment process.
+- Lack of understanding of the build and deployment process.
-- Testers, developers, analysts, and operations personnel are not collaborating sufficiently during development.
+- Insufficient collaboration among team members.
-- Developers are not being disciplined about keeping the application working by making small, incremental changes, and so frequently break existing functionality.
+- Developers lacking discipline in making small, incremental changes, leading to frequent functionality issues.

 ------
 ### Poor Application Quality
 Delivery teams are failing to implement an effective testing strategy.

 Symptoms:
-- Regression bugs keep popping up.
-- The number of defects keeps increasing even when your team spends most of its time fixing them (of course this symptom will only be manifested if you have an effective testing process).
-- Customers complain of a poor-quality product.
+- Frequent regression bugs and increasing defects despite extensive time spent fixing them.
+- Customer complaints about product quality.
-- Developers groan and look horrified whenever a new feature request arrives.
+- Developers' reluctance to new feature requests.
-- Developers complain about the maintainability of the code, but nothing ever gets better.
+- Persistent code maintainability complaints.
-- It takes an ever-increasing amount of time to implement new functionality, and the team starts falling behind.
+- Increases in the time required to implement new functionality, causing the team to fall behind.

 Essential causes:
-- Ineffective collaboration between testers and the rest of the delivery team
+- Poor collaboration between testers and the rest of delivery team.
-- Poorly implemented or inadequate automated tests
+- Inadequate or poorly executed automated tests.

 Detailed causes:
-- Testers do not collaborate with developers during development of features.
+- Lack of collaboration between testers and developers during feature development.
-- Stories or features are marked as "done" without comprehensive automated tests written, without being signed off by testers, or without being showcased to users from a production-like environment.
+- Stories marked "done" without full automated tests, tester approval, or user showcasing in a production-like environment.
+- Defects are routinely entered into a backlog without automated test-driven fixes.
+- Inadequate experience in developing automated test suites among developers and testers.
+- Lack of understanding about effective test types for the technology or platform.
+- Insufficient test coverage due to project management time constraints.
+- The system is considered a prototype (some systems initially developed as prototypes and never abandoned).

+Detailed causes:
 - Defects are routinely entered into a backlog without being fixed on the spot with an automated test to detect regression problems.
 - The developers or testers don't have sufficient experience developing automated test suites.
 - The team does not understand the most effective types of tests to write for the technology or platform that they are working on.
 - The developers are working without sufficient test coverage, perhaps because their project management doesn't allow them time to implement automated testing.
-- The system is a prototype that will be discarded (though we have come across a few important production systems that were originally developed as prototypes but were never discarded).
+- The system is considered a prototype (we've encountered systems that were developed as prototypes and never abandoned).

 ------
 ### Poorly Managed Continuous Integration Process